fitzroyacademy/web-app/README.md

 Plus the weird, wonderful extra user: `Researcher`!

-All admins have full view and edit access to everthing *below*.
+All admins have full view and edit access to everthing *below* their perm level.

-### Use cases:
+### Use cases

-* Both `Guest` and `Registered` users can access locked courses with a `course code`, the guests appear as "anon" in admin panels
+* Both `Guest` and `Registered` users can access locked courses with a `course code`, and the guests appear as "anon" in admin panels
 * If a course has the "guest access" flag set to 'no', only registered users can access.
 * A `program` admin can create lessons, see all users activity within their program, but not other programs within that institute.
 * An `institute` level user can create programs and invite program admins, as well as dive into programs, lessons, etc, with full edit permissions

-### The weird and wonderful `Researcher`
+### The weird and wonderful `Researcher` (TBC)

-We'll implement this later.
-Researchers exist outside of the typical 'school' structure, and can access anonymised, aggregate data at various levels.
+**We'll implement this later coz is tricksy.** Researchers exist outside of the typical 'school' structure, and can access anonymised, aggregate data at various levels.

-This will be a super careful feature, because it might expose lots of scary private data if we do it badly.
+This will be a delicately released feature, because it might expose lots of scary private data if we do it badly.
 There will probably be huge amounts of logging and tracking on who's seeing which data sets, and what they're doing with it.